Max Jacobson: Later years and death

-By the late-1960s, Jacobson's behavior became increasingly erratic, as his own amphetamine usage had increased.
+By the late 1960s, Jacobson's behavior became increasingly erratic, as his own amphetamine usage had increased.
 He began working 24-hour days, and was seeing up to thirty patients per day.
 In 1969, one of Jacobson's clients, former presidential photographer Mark Shaw, died at the age of 47.
-An autopsy showed that Shaw had died of "acute and chronic intravenous amphetamine poisoning."
+An autopsy showed that Shaw had died of "acute and chronic intravenous amphetamine poisoning".
 Under questioning, Jacobson's staff admitted to buying large quantities of amphetamines to give many high level doses.
-The Bureau of Narcotics and Dangerous Drugs seized Jacobson's supply, and his medical license was revoked on 25 April 1975, by the New York State Board of Regents.
+In an exposé on December 4, 1972, that brought Jacobson national attention, The New York Times reported that his office ordered 80 grams (3 oz) of amphetamine each month, "enough to make 100 fairly strong doses of 25 milligrams [3/8 gr.] every day," and that "a substantial quantity of amphetamines he had purchased was unaccounted for".

+The Bureau of Narcotics and Dangerous Drugs seized Jacobson's supply, and his medical license was revoked on April 25, 1975, by the New York State Board of Regents.
 In 1979, Jacobson attempted to regain his license but was denied.
 A state spokesman stated that the then 79-year-old Jacobson did not seem ready to enter into the "mainstream of practice" again.
-Jacobson died later that year on 1 December in New York City.
-His funeral was held at the Frank E. Campbell Funeral Chapel in Manhattan on 3 December.
+Jacobson died later that year on December 1 in New York City.
+His funeral was held at the Frank E. Campbell Funeral Chapel in Manhattan on December 3.
 Jacobson is buried in Mount Hebron Cemetery, next to his second wife, Nina (who died in 1964), and his parents.